Geborgen/nordic-souls/PERFORMANCEGUIDE.md

 Back on the `Basic` tab, save and exit.

-## LOD

-Nordic Souls uses high quality LODs.
-Unfortunately, these might cause stuttering.
-Thankfully, they can be changed or disabled.

-To disable the LODs, open the `WRAPPING UP - OUTPUT` separator and disable `NS - xLODGen Output`, `NS - TexGen Output`, and `NS - DynDOLOD Output`.
-If you re-enable these, refer to the plugin placement [here](https://loadorderlibrary.com/lists/nordic-souls).

-You can also re-generate the LODs at a lower quality.
-Plese note that this now falls under Wabbajack's rule 11 and you will not recieve support if you break things.

-All the tools you need are included.
-In MO2's application drop-down, click `<Edit...>`.
-Find `xLODGenx64`, `TexGenx64`, and `DynDOLODx64`.
-For each application, disable `Hide in user interface`.

-Please refer to [Althro's DynDOLOD guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/DynDOLOD.md) when generating LODs.
-You can skip steps involving Grass LODs (unless you want to generate grass cache and do it yourself) and ACMOS (NS uses a paper map).
-Some things you can do are disable 3D tree LODs and use DynDOLOD medium or low rules.

 ## SSE Display Tweaks

 The [SSE Display Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/34705) has quite a lot of configuration options, but most of them are disabled by default.